pd-giz-dave/fellsafe-uhf/README.md

 Simple: convienence and low cost.

-Convienence comes from zero maintanence, zero setup, and ease of use through only requiring any modern web browser on any device to use it.
+Convienence comes from zero maintanence, zero setup, zero impact on competitors and ease of use through only requiring any modern web browser on any device to use it.

 Low cost comes from using readily available industry standard hardware modules that are glued together using free open source software.

 ## The vision